SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 ## Goals

-The goal of this tutorial is to demonstrate how to use JMS 2.0 API over AMQP using the Solace Message Router.
+The goal of this tutorial is to demonstrate how to use Apache Qpid JMS 2.0 API over AMQP using the Solace Message Router.
 This tutorial will show you:

 1. How to send a persistent message to a durable queue on the Solace message router
 2. How to bind to this queue and receive a persistent message